cloudNetOps7/secret-vote-parliament/README.md

 NEXT_PUBLIC_RPC_URL=https://sepolia.infura.io/v3/YOUR_INFURA_KEY

 # Wallet Connect Configuration
-NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID=YOUR_PROJECT_ID
+NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID=YOUR_WALLET_CONNECT_PROJECT_ID

 # Contract Configuration
 NEXT_PUBLIC_CONTRACT_ADDRESS=YOUR_DEPLOYED_CONTRACT_ADDRESS
 ```

-## 📋 Usage Guide
+## 📋 The Royal Journey

-### 1. Connect Wallet
+### 1. 🏰 **Enter the Castle**
-- Click "Connect Wallet" to link your MetaMask or other supported wallet
+- Click "Connect Wallet" to link your digital identity
-- Ensure you're connected to the Sepolia testnet
+- Ensure you're connected to the Sepolia testnet realm

-### 2. Register as Voter
+### 2. 👑 **Join the Parliament**
-- Click "Register as Voter" to join the governance system
+- Click "Register as Voter" to become a citizen of the realm
-- Your reputation will determine your voting power
+- Your reputation will determine your influence in governance

-### 3. Create Proposals
+### 3. 📜 **Propose Your Vision**
-- Registered voters can create new governance proposals
+- Registered citizens can create new governance proposals
-- Set voting duration and execution delay
+- Set voting duration and execution delay periods
-- Proposals require majority approval to execute
+- Proposals require majority approval to become law

-### 4. Cast Votes
+### 4. 🗳️ **Cast Your Secret Vote**
 - Vote on active proposals with complete privacy
-- Your vote is encrypted using FHE and cannot be seen until voting ends
+- Your choice is encrypted using FHE magic and remains invisible
-- Results are revealed automatically when voting period concludes
+- Results are revealed automatically when the voting period concludes

 ## 🔧 Development